 Owney, The Good Luck Charm

-To the mail clerks who knew Owney, or knew of him, the dog became something of a good luck charm as train wrecks were a common occurrence, yet no train the dog ever rode on crashed.
+To the mail clerks who knew Owney, or knew of him, the dog became something of a good luck charm.
+Train wrecks were a somewhat common occurrence, yet no train the dog ever rode on crashed.
 He soon became the unofficial mascot of the Railway mail clerks.

 As Owney’s travels became more and more consistent, many clerks would mark his journeys by placing tags on his collar that were later collected and stored at the Post Office in Albany.
 He was even gifted a harness from Postmaster General John Wanamaker to help alleviate the growing weight of the tags that the dog would accrue over time.

 One Brookely Daily Eagle report stated that “when he jogs along, they (the tags) jingle like the bells on a junk wagon.”